 Cost of participation in the trial

-Participants in the study will receive their Medlab cannabis product at a subsidised rate (50% off) for the duration of their participation in the study.
+Participants in The Medcare Study will receive their Medlab cannabis product at a subsidised rate (50% off) for the duration of their participation in the study.
 The cost of your doctor visits, however, will be at your own expense.

-After the clinical trial, if you decide to continue to use the Medlab product to manage your symptoms, the product will be purchasable at the non-subsidised price.
+If you withdraw from the study but would like to continue to use the Medlab product to manage your symptoms, it will be purchasable at a non-subsidised price.

 If you’d like to book a Free 15 Min Eligibility assessment, you can book here.
 Note: If you do book an assessment, please mention honahlee.
 We do not have a financial relationship with Medlab, it’s purely for record keeping purposes.